Strangeryoga/backend/content.md

 -> in any route you have to create flash
 -> in any other route you have to run app

-** You can't use connect flash with express session
+** You can't use connect flash without express session

+// flash message means you can send any data from one route to another route